lawalter/r-shiny-electron-app/README.md

 ### Start here if you already have node, npm, and electron installed:

-6. In your project directory, install electron locally by running: ```npx create-electron-app appNameHere```.
+6. In your project directory, install electron locally by running ```npx create-electron-app appNameHere```.
 Replace appNameHere with whatever you want to name your app. <b>Note:</b> Your app cannot be titled 'app'.
 7. Move or add files to your new app folder, including:
 - get-r-mac.sh
 - add-cran-binary-pkgs.R